niclasgriesshaber/llm_patent_pipeline/README.md

 1. **Download [Cursor](https://cursor.sh/)** (an AI-assisted code editor)
 2. Tell the agent (`Cmd + L`) to clone this repository (`https://github.com/niclasgriesshaber/llm_patent_pipeline.git`) to your location of choice
+3. Generate API keys for the Google models at [aistudio.google.com/api-keys](https://aistudio.google.com/api-keys)
-3. Ask the agent about the pipeline and how to adapt it to your image corpus
+4. Ask the agent about the pipeline and how to adapt it to your image corpus

 ## Citation